scottcorgan/series/README.md

 ## instance methods

-These methods are available on the `chain` variable.
+These methods are available on the `series` variable.

 ### add(methodName, methodTask)

-Composes a chainable method on the chain.
-The method is added for all instances of that particular chain.
+Composes a chainable method on the series.
+The method is added for all instances of that particular series.

 **methodName**